 Weekly meal plan

-- DINNER: Sausage, tomatoes and spinach pasta.
+Tuesday: Sausage, tomatoes and spinach pasta.
 I will base this from the recipe on the blog but might do a zucchini noodles version for me.

-- DINNER: Zucchini, beans and spinach gnocchi.
+Friday: Zucchini, beans and spinach gnocchi.
 This speedy dinner is really yummy and leaves you plenty of room for freedom.
 You can use any kind of gnocchi out there, switch the beans around, add any greens you have at hand (kale, arugula, Swiss chard, add sausages or ground meat,....)
 I will make the video and share it with you on Friday to show you how easy it is!
 I linked a recipe that is really close to what I intend to make incase you want to make it before.

 - LUNCH: Flat bread pizzas.
-Since I need easy this is great and everyone can make their own "pizza" wile I can have mine with a cauliflower thin ( that you can find everywhere now, plus I keep them in the freezer so I always have some at hand)
+Since I need easy this is great and everyone can make their own "pizza" while I can have mine with a cauliflower thin ( that you can find everywhere now, plus I keep them in the freezer so I always have some at hand)

 - DINNER: Fried rice.
 This is where all the frozen veggies will come in handy.
 This kind of dish is perfect to clean up the fridge of any veggies left behind and can be complemented with lots of different options: tofu, leftover chicken, eggs, ground meat, vegetarian,....